bonusly/un-handbook/README.md

 Our industry has [well-documented](http://www.theverge.com/2015/8/20/9179853/tech-diversity-scorecard-apple-google-microsoft-facebook-intel-twitter-amazon) [problems](http://wpusa.org/WPUSA_TechsDiversityProblem.pdf) when it comes to [workplace diversity](http://techcrunch.com/2015/07/28/what-a-truly-diverse-tech-company-would-look-like/).
 This fact makes it easy for tech companies to skew everything from their employment policies to the features they develop toward the needs of the dominant group - which is both a disservice to our customers and reinforces the lack of diversity in our industry.

 Our dedication to diversity goes beyond simply putting equal opportunity copy on our job descriptions.
-We use tools (like [Textio](https://textio.com/)) to eliminate gender bias from the language of our job postings, and actively seek out applicants from diverse backgrounds.
-And we invite feedback from job applicants and employees alike about how we can better embrace diversity.
-We all have [unconscious biases](https://www.youtube.com/watch?v=nLjFTHTgEVU), and welcome your help in identifying and mitigating them.
+We use tools (like [Mathison](https://www.mathison.io/platform)) to eliminate gender bias from the language of our job postings, and actively seek out applicants from diverse backgrounds.
+We all have [unconscious biases](https://www.youtube.com/watch?v=nLjFTHTgEVU), so we strive to build bias-mitigation into our training, processes, and systems.
 And in the spirit of measuring results, we track and share our diversity numbers on a quarterly basis.

-On an individual level, employees help create an inclusive and welcoming environment first by learning about how privilege and bias can work to exclude certain voices in the workplace.
-For example, [meetings are often a situation in which women, minorities, and people with reserved personalities struggle to be heard](https://hbr.org/2014/06/women-find-your-voice).
-If you are someone who feels comfortable and confident in meetings and usually speaks early and often, try asking for input from your colleagues before giving your opinion.
-Encourage others who do speak up by practicing active listening and thanking them for their input.

 On a product level, we strive to build a software tools that are inclusive and welcoming to all, and will hold ourselves accountable for how our product is used by our customers.

+On an individual level, employees help create an inclusive and welcoming environment first by engaging with and seeking to understand our own privileges (yes, plural -- there are many different kinds of privilege).
+This is easier said than done, as [privilege is more about the absence of inconvenience and impediment than the presence of unearned riches and good fortune](https://twitter.com/bbcbitesize/status/1290969898517254145).
+This makes it hard to notice when you have it.
+Noticing and acknowledging privilege is key to embodying this core value.
+Then, having taken that step, we strive to be curious and empathetic with our friends and colleagues from different backgrounds, and to help create a workplace where there is incrementally less inconvenience and impediment for all, regardless of who you are.

 ### Delight the customer